 Luke Thompson is from Cornwall and has recently completed his PhD on the clay country poet Jack Clemo at the University of Exeter.
 In 2015, Luke edited Clemo’s Selected Poems (Enitharmon) and his biography of Clemo, ClayPhoenix, will be released in May 2016.
 He also has two illustrated pamphlets of poetry and very short prose due for 2016 publication.

-Isabel Galleymore is an PhD student at the University of Exeter where she is researching the role of metaphor in ecopoetics and nature writing with the support of an AHRC award.
+Isabel Galleymore recently completed a PhD at the University of Exeter on the role of metaphor in ecopoetics and nature writing with the support of an AHRC award.
 Her own poems have featured in Poetry Review, Poetry London and other magazines.

 Ben Smith has recently completed a PhD in Environmental Poetics at Exeter University.
 He now works as a freelance editor and lecturer.
 His poetry, criticism and short fiction have appeared in various journals, magazines and anthologies.
 His first pamphlet of poetry will be published by Worple Press in Autumn 2014.